Vitamins and Supplements

 Glucosamine and Chondroitin

 Glucosamine and chondroitin are dietary supplements that can be bought over the counter and can be taken individually or together.
-Glucosamine and chondroitin occur naturally in and around the cells of cartilage in the body.
-Glucosamine is thought to help in cartilage formation and repair and possibly inhibit inflammation.
+Glucosamine and chondroitin occur naturally in and around the cells of the body’s cartilage.
+Glucosamine is thought to help in cartilage formation and repair and may inhibit inflammation.
 Chondroitin is thought to promote cartilage elasticity and inhibit the breakdown of cartilage.

 A growing body of research shows that these supplements may slow the progression and reduce the pain of osteoarthritis, a degenerative disease characterized by cartilage deterioration of the joints.
 However, psoriatic arthritis and osteoarthritis are different forms of arthritis and have different symptoms.
 No studies have found that glucosamine and/or chondroitin supplements effectively reduce symptoms of psoriatic arthritis.

-Glucosamine contain substances extracted from animal tissue including shrimp and lobster shells and shark cartilage.
+Glucosamine contains substances extracted from animal tissue including shrimp, lobster shells and shark cartilage.
 People who are allergic to shellfish should avoid glucosamine.
 Also, children and women who are pregnant or plan to become pregnant should not take these supplements.

-Glucosamine has been shown to increase blood sugar levels in some people with diabetes.
+Glucosamine can increase blood sugar levels in diabetic patients.
 If you have diabetes, talk with your doctor before taking glucosamine supplements.

-Methylsulfonylmethane (MSM) is an organic sulfur-containing compound found in plants, fruits and vegetables.
-However, it is destroyed when food is processed.
+Methylsulfonylmethane (MSM) is an organic sulfur-containing compound found in plants, fruits and vegetables that is destroyed when food is processed.
 The body needs sulfur to maintain healthy connective tissue.